ADN-DevTech/3dsMax-Explode-Geometry/README.md

 3ds Max Explode Geometry plug-in

-Available for download from the Autodesk App Store with installer for 3ds Max 2014 and seperately for 2015 and 2016.
+This sample code is in .NET for 3ds Max SDK, and is also available for download from the Autodesk App Store as a sinple application.
-Due to a bug in 3ds Max 2014, there are two seperate bundles to allow them to exist side-by-side.

 Getting Started